$\omega$PAP Spaces: Reasoning Denotationally About Higher-Order, Recursive Probabilistic and Differentiable Programs: Related Work and Discussion

-\textbf{Semantics of probabilistic programming.} Our commutative monad of measures takes clear inspiration from \citet{staton2017commutative} and \citet{vakar2019domain}, adding an extra step in the recent search of semantic models for higher-order probabilistic programming \citep{heunen2017convenient,ehrhard2017measurable}.
+Together, these results demonstrate the value of denotational reasoning with a ``just-specific-enough'' model like $\wpap{}$.
+Results previously established in the literature by careful operational reasoning, such as Theorem~\ref{thm:aediff}, follow almost immediately after setting up the definitions the right way.
+And we have also shown new theorems, such as Theorem~\ref{cor:main}, by applying methods from analysis to characterize the restricted class of denotations in our semantic domain. \\ \textbf{Semantics of higher-order differentiable programming.} We continue a recent line of work on giving denotational semantics for higher-order differentiable programming in functional languages.
+Our semantics and logical relations proof builds on insights proposed in the smooth setting in \citet{huot2020correctness}, and takes inspiration from \citet{vakar2020denotational} for the treatment of recursion.
+In this work, we considered a simple forward-mode AD translation, but a whole body of work focused their attention on provably correct and efficient reverse-mode AD algorithms on higher-order languages \citep{brunel2019backpropagation,vakar2022chad,huot2022rad,mazza2021automatic,krawiec2022provably}.
+We believe our correctness result could be adapted to a reverse-mode AD algorithm, perhaps following the neat ideas developed in \citet{krawiec2022provably}, \citet{radul2022you}, or \citet{smeding2023efficient}, but we leave this for future work.
+There are also more synthetic approaches to studying differentiation in a more purely categorical tradition, sometimes called synthetic differential geometry \citep{cockett2014differential}.
+Some of these approaches are particularly appealing from a theoretical point of view \citep{cockett2019reverse,blute2010convenient}, but their precise relations with AD and its implementations remains to be further studied. \\ \textbf{Semantics of differentiable programming with non-smooth functions.} Our work directly builds on and extends \citet{lee2020correctness}'s setting to a higher-order recursive language.
+As is shown in \citet{lee2023smoothness}, when moving beyond the differentiable setting, there are many seemingly reasonable classes of functions that behave pathologically in subtle ways, usually preventing compositional reasoning. \wpap{} spaces combine the advantage of restricting to PAP functions at first-order with expressive power provided by abstract categorical constructions, which conservatively extend the first-order setting. \citet{bolte2020mathematical} investigated a similar problem as \citet{lee2020correctness} on a more restricted first-order language, but proved a convergence of gradient descent result in their setting.
+It would be interesting to see if some of the ideas developed in \citet{chizat2018global} could be adapted to prove some convergence of stochastic gradient descent when AD is used on programs denoting PAP functions, thus going beyond the setting of neural networks. \\ \textbf{Semantics of probabilistic programming.} Our commutative monad of measures takes clear inspiration from \citet{staton2017commutative} and \citet{vakar2019domain}, adding an extra step in the recent search of semantic models for higher-order probabilistic programming \citep{heunen2017convenient,ehrhard2017measurable}.
 In particular, our work refines the model of \citet{vakar2019domain} by restricting to PAP functions, instead of merely measurable ones, but keeping its essential good properties for interpreting probabilistic programs.
 By doing so, our work is closer in spirit to \citet{freer2012computable}'s study of computable properties for higher-order probabilistic languages.
 Our monad for tracking traces of probabilistic programs is similar to what is presented in \citet{lew2019trace}, giving a denotational version of similar work that focus on operational semantics, such as \citet{mak2021densities}.
 Our result about densities and s-Hausdorff measures has some of its foundations based on the careful study of s-finite measures and kernels from \citet{vakar2018s}.
-It would be interesting to see if the work of \citet{lew2023adev} could be extended to a non-differentiable setting with PAP primitives, proving that an AD algorithm on a probabilistic language yields unbiased gradient estimates, perhaps using the estimator derived in \citet{lee2018reparameterization} for non-smooth functions. \\
+It would be interesting to see if the work of \citet{lew2023adev} could be extended to a non-differentiable setting with PAP primitives, proving that an AD algorithm on a probabilistic language yields unbiased gradient estimates, perhaps using the estimator derived in \citet{lee2018reparameterization} for non-smooth functions. \\ \textbf{Disintegration and base measure.} Our result on base measures for probabilistic programs is related to the literature on symbolic disintegration \citep{shan2017exact,cho2019disintegration,narayanan2020symbolic}, which has also had to wrestle with the problem of finding base measures with respect to which expressive programs have densities.
+Our approach builds on the idea presented by~\citet{radul2021base}: we extend the Hausdorff base measures to s-Hausdorff base measures, and prove that they suffice for ensuring all programs have densities.
+We leave open the question of characterizing exactly the class of densities on s-Hausdorff measures that arise from probabilistic programs, and the investigation of the closure of these measures under least upper bounds.